 And, don’t feel limited to only making sweet potato hash browns for breakfast or brunch – you can definitely get creative and serve these as a side dish for lunch or dinner too!

-In review, here are a few tips for making sweet potato hash browns:
+Tips for making sweet potato hash browns:

 - You don’t need a lot of potatoes.
 One is plenty to feed four people.

 - Use a box grater or food processor to get nice, even shreds.

 - Salt your potatoes well and allow to sit in the fridge from an hour to release water.

 - Wring potato shreds in a tea towel to further release excess water.

 - Use butter when frying.
 It adds flavor instead of just ending up greasy.

 - For pretty little potato stacks, mix with one well beaten egg to hold them together.

 - Hash browns work best in cast iron or another heavy bottom pan.